Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

 just like any other object.
 The only difference is how you get to them.

-Calling a method on Dog objects in an array step 1 : Decalre and create a Dog array, to hold 7 Dog references.
+Calling a method on Dog objects in an array step 1 : Declare and create a Dog array, to hold 7 Dog references.
 ``` java
 Dog[] pets;
 pets = new Dog[7];